 If I expect my child to learn to control anger and aggression I better learn to control my less charming qualities as well.
 As a parent, you always have to be the bigger person.
 Because you ARE the bigger person.
 It’s exhausting, I know.

-4. Set Limits on What Angry Behavior is Allowed
+4. Set Limits for Kids on What Angry Behavior is Allowed

 Remember when I said you need to distinguish between anger and aggression?
 This is where that part comes in.
 Anger is normal.
 And it’s fine to express it, within acceptable limits.

 The most important rule for expressing anger in my home is, “I’m safe, you’re safe.”
 I learned this rule from a child therapist and it has been so valuable.
 It’s ok to be angry and it’s ok to express it.
 But there are limits to what expression is allowed.
 Expressing anger needs to be done in a safe way.

 This is where determining the difference between anger and aggression is important.
 You can be angry.
 And you can let people know you’re angry.
 But you can’t hurt people, break things, or otherwise behave destructively.

 5. Offer Your Child Alternative Ways to Handle Anger

 Angry kids sometimes throw things, break things, hurt people, and often hurt themselves.
 It can be a struggle to help young children manage these behaviors.
 The way I’ve had the most success is with teaching alternative ways to express angry feelings.

 Let your child know it’s ok to feel angry and to let that anger out in a safe way.
 Suggest they stomp their feet or scream into a pillow.
 Maybe they need to run around outside for a few minutes.
 Choose a couple of safe things that work for your child and fit within your family’s rules.

 6. Teach Your Child to Self-Calm After an Angry Outburst